-Conservatories / porches There are no conservatories nor porches pertaining to the property.
+Conservatories / porches Visually inspected.
+The subjects benefit from a front entrance porch which is formed in uPVC double glazing.

-Communal areas Circulation areas visually inspected.
-There are no communal areas pertaining to the property.
+Communal areas There are no communal areas pertaining to the property.
 Garages and permanent outbuildings Visually inspected.
-The subjects benefit from a garage structure to the rear of the plot.
-The garage was seen to be of sectional concrete construction under a corrugated roof.
-Access is by way of a powered vehicular door to the street and pedestrian access from the side elevation.
-The subjects benefit from a summer house, again located to the rear of the plot.
-This structure would appear to be of timber construction under a pitched, felt clad roof.
+The subjects benefit from an attached tandem double garage which was seen to be of brick/block construction rendered externally under a shallow pitched roof overlaid with profile sheeting.
+Access is by way of a vehicular up and over door to the front elevation and pedestrian access to the rear.

 Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds to the front, side and rear.
-Gardens are of a sloping nature and incorporate a number of retaining wall structures.
-Gardens are bound by way of masonry walling, fencing and hedging.
+The subjects benefit from garden grounds to both front and rear.
+The front gardens incorporate a car run in providing off street parking as well as vehicular access to the garaging facility.
+Gardens incorporate a number of retaining wall structures which are formed in both brick work and timber sleepers.

 Ceilings Visually inspected from floor level.
-Ceilings within the property are formed in timber lath and plaster and plasterboard.
+Ceilings within the property are formed in plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are predominantly of brick construction, plastered on both faces.
+The internal walls are predominantly of brick construction plastered on both faces.